ibm-cloud-docs/containers/cs_planning.md

 # Planning clusters and apps
 {: #cs_planning}

-{{site.data.keyword.containershort_notm}} offers several options to configure and customize your Kubernetes cluster to meet the functional and non-functional requirements of your organization.
+Get a feel for the decisions you can make to configure and customize Kubernetes clusters in {{site.data.keyword.containershort_notm}} and meet the requirements of your organization.
 Some of these configurations cannot be changed after a cluster is created.
-Knowing these configurations in advance can help to ensure that all the resources, such as memory, disk space, and IP addresses are available to the development team.
+Knowing these configurations in advance can ensure that resources, such as memory, disk space, and IP addresses are available to your development teams as needed.
 {:shortdesc}

 <br />